ESSENTIAL EVENT INFORMATION 2026

 TRANSFER DEADLINE

-At the time of booking, on our website and within our introductory email on 20th October we made clear that your purchase is non-refundable.
+At the time of booking, on our website and within our welcome email we made clear that your purchase is non-refundable.
 But up until 12 weeks prior to departure, you could use our transfer system if you wished to withdraw from the event.
 We respectfully remind all participants that unforeseen circumstances preventing attendance is what travel insurance is designed for and is the reason for this as a strong recommendation on such undertakings.

 We want to be really clear that the transfer option is there for you if you need it.
 But it does have a deadline.
-That deadline is 3rd December 2023.
+That deadline is Sunday 7th December 2025.
 This is 12 weeks prior to the event and our advertised standard transfer window for international events.
 After this time, we regret that we simply cannot change entries and if you are in, you’re in.
 So if you don’t think you’re in this time around, please do ensure you use that transfer window and get your transfers in by the dates above.
-You can do that by clicking HERE.
+You can do that by logging into your RR account, heading to the ‘Your Entries’ tab and hitting the ‘Transfer button’.

 EVENT ETHOS:‘RACING’ AND OUR FINISH TIMES SERVICE